National Electrical Code Top Ten Tips: Article 250 -- Grounding

 The discussions on this issue during the NEC 2002 revision process

-was on how to address the concern that the NEC is "too
+were on how to address the concern that the NEC is "too

 complicated" (as if electricity is simple?) and "all of